Vehicle Plainly

 Safety and privacy boundaries

-We do not publish people-search-style content, license plate owner lookup, or private DMV record access guides.
+We do not publish people-search-style content, license plate owner-identification content, or private DMV record access guides.

 High-risk topics remain in hold until source packs and safety review support publication.